 Making sure your business isn’t wasting any resources is one of the most important parts of an effective business.
 It shows what you value, and can actually do a lot for your business’ image.
 For example, if you used these eco friendly business cards, it can help customers and clients see that your business cares not to be completely wasteful.
 Even if it’s only a small thing like a business card, it can help to do your part as a business from time to time.

-Let’s hope that these answering these questions will help you to manage your business more successfully in the future.
+Let’s hope that answering these questions will help you to manage your business more effectively and successfully in the future.
+Good luck.